 Marrying a Brit: Meghan Will Still Be a Royal

 But as for advice for Meghan, Carla very sensibly pointed out that the royal-to-be's life would “probably be significantly different from ours."

 Which is undoubtedly true: None of the women I spoke to counted spending Christmas day with the Queen amongst their “British” experiences.
-Nevertheless, some things are the same whether you’re a royal or not, and Meghan will almost certainly encounter many cultural differences over the years ahead to which she'll have to adapt.
+Nevertheless, some things are the same whether you’re a royal or not, and after Meghan and Harry are wed, she willl almost certainly encounter many cultural differences over the years ahead to which she'll have to adapt.

 Let’s just hope that she likes tea.
 And talking about the weather!